Cduan2024/Gpbraid/explanation.md

 This is the explanation of the exceptional type part of section 3.4 in the paper.
+All codes are in GAP-CHEVIE(https://github.com/jmichel7/gap3-jm).

 Length of good position braid representatives
 ------